S Club 8: 2001–2002: Formation and Together

-The group began working on their studio album in June 2002.
+The group began working on their first album in June 2002.
 A video for the second single, "Automatic High", was filmed in Spain, while S Club 7 began their fourth TV series.
-Released on 22 July 2002, the single reached number two in the UK charts selling 52,000 copies, and spent eight weeks inside the UK top 75 and sold in excess of 110,000 copies in the UK.
-The third single, "New Direction", was released on 10 October reached number two in the UK charts selling 55,000 copies in the first week.
-It became their third consecutive top ten hit, selling 130,000 copies in six weeks.
-The Juniors released their debut album Together on 21 October reaching number five in its first week of sale and selling 40,000 copies.
+Released on 22 July 2002, the single reached number 2 in the UK charts.
+The third single, "New Direction", was released on 10 October and also reached number 2.
+BBC1’s The Saturday Show ran a karaoke competition to find a member of the public to perform “New Direction” alongside The Juniors.
+The winner, 14-year-old Aidan Salter, later appeared on the junior version of Stars In Their Eyes and went on to compete on The X Factor under the name Aidan Martin.

+The Juniors then released their debut album Together on 21 October reaching number 5.
 Their fourth single, "Puppy Love/Sleigh Ride", was released on 9 December 2002.
-The single debuted at number six in the UK charts, and sold 85,000 copies in the UK, spending eight weeks inside the UK Top 40.
+The single debuted at number 6 in the UK charts.
 The song was also used in the 2003 film Love Actually.

-2003–2004: Sundown, "I Dream" and split
+2003–2023: Sundown, I Dream, split, The Big Reunion, Instagram live series

-The group joined S Club on their S Club United tour in April 2003 where the announcement came of a name change to S Club 8 and a fifth single, "Fool No More".
-The single was released on 30 June and reached number four in the UK chart, selling 26,000 copies in its first week and overall 75,000 copies in the UK.
-A second single, "Sundown", was released in the UK on 29 September 2003 reaching number four in the UK and became their sixth and final top ten hit and selling 37,000 copies in its first week and 80,000 altogether.
-The album, Sundown, was released on 13 October 2003 and reached number 13 in the UK charts, falling to number 40 in the second week.
-Despite selling a total of 60,000 copies in the UK and 315,859 worldwide, the record company perceived the album as a failure.
+The group joined the S Club United tour in April 2003, billed as S Club 8, releasing a fifth single, "Fool No More", on 30 June.
+It reached number 4 in the UK chart.
+A second single, "Sundown", was released in the UK on 29 September 2003 reaching number 4 in the UK.
+The album, Sundown, was released on 13 October 2003 and reached number 13.
+The record company perceived the album as a failure.
 In a review for BBC Music, Jack Smith stated that some of Sundown's tracks, "come across as brattier, livelier, younger relatives of...
 S Club('s)", and that "the album only really flags when the '8 attempt to do more grown-up songs".
-The third single, "Don't Tell Me You're Sorry", was released on 29 December 2003 in the UK where it reached number 11, becoming the band's first single to chart outside the top ten.
+The third single, "Don't Tell Me You're Sorry", was released on 29 December 2003 in the UK where it reached number 11.